10 Running Mistakes You Didn’t Know You Were Making

 Running through pain

 Many runners think it’s normal to feel soreness in their shins, IT bands, or knees when they begin, so they choose to ignore it and keep running.
 “The best thing to do when in doubt about whether you should ‘run through’ the pain is don’t,” says Kennihan.
 “Ignoring aches and pains is the best way to get injured.”
 If you do feel pain or discomfort, take some rest days, and tend to your injury by following RICE (Rest, Ice, Compression, Elevation).
 Once you return to running, gradually build up your progress.
-Avoid these popular workout moves that could seriously injure you.

 Wearing the wrong shoes